Telecommunications Traffic definition

 • Parties agree that traffic recorded as Telecommunications Traffic, may originate or terminate in another MTA, and would be subject to Switched Access Compensation.

-• For the purposes of billing compensation for Telecommunications Traffic, billed minutes will be based upon actual usage recorded or records/reports provided by the transiting carrier may be the basis for billing.
+• For the purposes of billing compensation for Subject Telecommunications Traffic, billed minutes will be based upon actual usage recorded and/or records/reports provided by the transiting carrier.

 More Definitions of Telecommunications Traffic

-Telecommunications Traffic consistent with 47CFR 51.701(b)(2), means two-way telecommunications between end users of MATC and USCC that at the beginning of the call originates and terminates within the same MTA.
-A Party that originates Telecommunications Traffic has the right under this Agreement to terminate the traffic on the other Party’s network as Telecommunications Traffic.
+Telecommunications Traffic consistent with 47CFR 51.701(b)(2), means two-way telecommunications between end users of WWTC and ALLTEL that at the beginning of the call originates and terminates within the same MTA.
+A party that originates Telecommunications Traffic has the right under this Agreement to terminate the traffic on the other Party’s network as Subject Traffic.

 Telecommunications Traffic means traffic exchanged between the Parties, except for traffic that is interstate or intrastate exchange access, Commercial Mobile Radio Service, information access or exchange services for such access.
-Interconnection Attachment INTERCONNECTION
+INTERCONNECTION ATTACHMENT INTERCONNECTION

 Telecommunications Traffic means signs, signals, writing, images, sounds or intelligence of any nature capable of being received and retransmitted by the Satellite.